mountunion/MUProject/README.md

 ## Contribute / Problem?

-Want to help contribute to MU Project?
-Just fork the project, make changes, and submit a pull request.
-I'll check for changes periodically.
+I'd love to see MU Project grow into a rock solid set of sensible defaults for new Java projects.
+To help contribute, sign in with your GitHub account, fork the project, make changes, and submit a pull request.

-If you've encountered a problem with the code, please [submit a new issue](https://github.com/dreger/mu-project/issues/new) and we can get working on it.
+If you encounter a problem with any of the code please [submit a new issue](https://github.com/dreger/mu-project/issues/new) and we can get working on it right away.

 You can reach me on Twitter [@dreger](http://twitter.com/dreger), or through email.